tldr-pages/tldr/pages/linux/pacstrap.md

 `pacstrap -c {{path/to/new/root}} {{packages}}`

-- Initialize an empty pacman keyring in the target without copying the host's `pacman` keyring
+- Initialize an empty pacman keyring in the target without copying the host's `pacman` keyring:

 `pacstrap -K {{path/to/new/root}} {{packages}}`